To share and not share a singlet: control qubit and nonclassicality in teleportation: Introduction

+Superposition of entangled and product states have been considered in the literature, and the questions asked there are how much is the output entangled~\cite{new1,new2,new3,new4,new5,new6,new7,new8,new9,new10,new11,new12} and whether the output is entangled~\cite{SU}.
+In this paper, we consider the superposition of two events, one of which {uses} a shared entangled state, while the other does not.
+Here a question of interest is whether the superposition is going to perform better than a classical mixture of the same events.
+We believe that the present consideration will help us to understand the role of superposition in the process of quantum teleportation.

 In~\cite{Jozsa}, Jozsa dealt with a situation where a quantum computer is in a superposition of being switched on and off.
 It was shown that even in the limit that the quantum computer is almost completely off there is quantum advantage over the corresponding classical scenario.
-Recently, Siddiqui and Qureshi~\cite{tabish} have considered the double-slit experiment, which has its path detectors in a superposition of being present and absent and in that set-up, it was shown that the wave-particle duality relations are still valid.
-The concept of quantum switch has also been studied in the context of teleportation protocols \cite{chiranjib, CVT}.
-In~\cite{chiranjib}, the authors have considered two teleportation channels in superposition of causal orders controlled by a quantum switch and have shown that even if noisy mixed states are used as resource, much higher fidelity can be achieved than the classical case.
-Applications of quantum switches in continuous-variable teleportations are discussed in~\cite{CVT}.
+Recently, Siddiqui and Qureshi~\cite{tabish} have considered the double-slit experiment, which has its path detectors in a superposition of being present and absent and in that set-up, it was shown that the wave-particle duality relations are still valid. {Motivated by these results, here we discuss the effect of taking the superposition of a singlet being used in a teleportation protocol or not.}